d-bl/GroundForge-help/docs/snow-mix/droste/index.md

 **Under construction**
 With two droste steps, we should not need a leading dash for an odd number of stitches to make it an even number.
+The dash (meaning: skip a stitch) is an accidental feature and can cause problems outside the mixer.

 | **3-pair thread diagram** | **recipe of the diagram**                     | **flipped recipe**            |
 |---------------------------|:----------------------------------------------|:------------------------------|